-Good Health Starts by Buying Local
+Good Health Starts by Buying at Local Farmers Markets

 According to the 2019 Southcoast Health Needs Assessment, the South Coast region has several areas classified as food deserts, where most residents live over 0.5 miles away from a grocery store or supermarket.
 Over 80 percent of the Greater New Bedford region do not consume the recommended daily five servings of fruit and vegetables.
 Additionally, a significant portion of Southcoast residents suffer from food insecurity, an inability to reliably access a sufficient amount of affordable, nutritious food.
 Access to healthy food influences the ability of South Coast residents to make good dietary choices, which reduce the risk of poor diet-related outcomes such as diabetes and heart disease.